Stories of School Improvement That Turn Progress Into Lasting Success

 Read More

-Panel for Educational Policy (PEP)
+Panel for Education Policy (PEP)

 The Panel for Educational Policy (PEP) is a 24-member, voting body overseeing New York City Public Schools (NYCPS) and is comprised of community leaders across every neighborhood and borough of New York City.
 From former educators and principals to advocates, parents, and specialists in their field the Panel stands behind the unifying tenant to represent the diversity of voice and opinion within New York City school communities while promoting equity in education.